Royal Brompton Hospital: Frimley Sanitorium

 On 13 September 1900, the Royal Brompton Hospital acquired 20 acre of planted forestry at Chobham Ridge (which is 400 ft above sea level), 2 mi from Frimley Railway Station for £3,900.
 The hospital was built with four wings in the shape of a cross.
-The formal opening of the sanatorium was on 25 June 1904 with the ceremony performed by the Prince of Wales (later King George V), but because of unresolved problems regarding heating, plumbing and staff the first patients were not admitted until March 1905.
+The formal opening of the sanatorium was on 25 June 1904, with the ceremony performed by the Prince of Wales (later King George V), but because of unresolved problems regarding heating, plumbing and staff the first patients were not admitted until March 1905.

 Marcus Paterson, who had been a house physician at the Brompton from 1901, accepted a post at Frimley in 1905, becoming the Medical Superintendent in January 1906.
 Paterson was known to say, "it would make them [the patients] more resistant to the disease by improving their physical condition."
 To this end, he introduced what was one of the first attempts at systematic rehabilitation, which involved patients in undertaking physical labour.

-The Sanitorium remained open as a outpatient site for mental health care into the 21st century.
+The Sanitorium remained open as an outpatient site for mental health care into the 21st century.
 It closed in 2014 and the site was sold for housing development.

 Later developments

 The Royal Brompton Hospital was extensively damaged by German bombing during the Second World War; it joined the National Health Service in 1948.
 A major research centre was created for the hospital on a site formerly occupied by St Wilfred's Convent in Cale Street in 1985.

 The Brompton Fountain was established as a registered charity in 2005 to support paediatric patients of the hospital and their families.

 The National Institute for Health and Care Research (NIHR) established a Respiratory Biomedical Research Unit at Royal Brompton Hospital in July 2010 and a Cardiovascular Biomedical Research Unit there in November 2010.
-Then, in November 2011, the Royal Brompton Hospital was named as one of only five hospitals in the country that will offer extra-corporeal membrane oxygenation (ECMO) to adults in an initiative that positions England as one of the leading countries in the world for the provision of this treatment.
+Then, in November 2011, the Royal Brompton Hospital was named as one of only five hospitals in the country that would offer extra-corporeal membrane oxygenation (ECMO) to adults in an initiative that positions England as one of the leading countries in the world for the provision of this treatment.